dev-human/dev-human/source/_posts/2014-05-21-perspective-matters.md

 Naturally, for other experienced speaker's perspectives, that was just _normal_.

 Two weeks before PhpDay, it crossed my mind that there was a **very small chance** Rasmus would watch my talk; this thought got me terrified.
 I cleared my had of it, because _certainly that would not happen_.
 When it **did** happen, I didn't have much time to overthink the situation, and everything felt just... _normal_.
 After that, I had a **change of perspective**.
-It's not because I don't have fear anymore, it's because I know I am able to overcome it.
+It's not because I don't have fear anymore, or because I won't get nervous.
+It's because I know I am able to overcome it.

 I'm only telling all this story because, ten years ago, I would love to read it, as a young developer with big dreams.
 There are no limits for what you can accomplish, it will only depend on you.